Teaching fractions can be eye-opening.

 It’s no secret that many students don’t understand fractions.
 They can’t make sense of the idea that a fraction is typically smaller than one whole.

 Looking at written fractions, it’s no wonder – they’re scary looking to our students.

-I was also quite surprised to learn that several of my struggling students were not able to divide a group of manipulatives or picture into equal shares or even find half of a given number of objects.
+I was also quite surprised to learn that several of my struggling students couldn’t divide a group of manipulatives or pictures into equal shares or even find half of a given number of objects.

-I’ve been working hard to develop a foundational unit to help ease students’ understanding of fractions.
-Before my students could find half of a group of objects, they had to understand what the words “equal,” “fair share,” and “equivalent” mean.
-For our purposes in class, we defined those words in general terms of being the same – same sized groups, same-sized pieces, etc.
+It starts with the very basics.
+Before students can find half of a group of objects, they need to understand what the words “equal,” “fair share,” and “equivalent” mean.
+You might define those words in general terms of being the same – same-sized groups, same-sized pieces, etc.

-Equivalent fractions are next in the packet.
 Students will evaluate given fractions by creating their own model representations.
-They can get creative here if they want – I like to hang work like this up in the classroom, and I have kept work samples for our spring parent-teacher conferences.
-Parents like to see concrete work samples, and the kids like to show off their skills for their parents.
+They can get creative here if they want – you can hang work like this up in the classroom and consider keeping work samples for parent-teacher meetings and conferences.
+Parents love seeing concrete work samples, and kids like to show off their skills to their parents.

-Fraction rods are featured, along with a page for the students to divide their own rods and make their own fractions.
+Fraction rods are featured, along with a page for students to divide their own rods and make their own fractions.
 Finally, we get to fraction circles – these are tough for learners!
 These pages will walk you through.